ih64/XRB-phot/README.md

 Alternatively, if you execute the above command and get an error message saying 'ImportError: no module named pyfits' or 'ImportError: no module named asciidata', you likely already have alipy on your system *but not asciidata or pyfits*, respectively.

-Lastly, if you execute the above command and get an error message saying 'ImportError: no module named alipy', you will need to import alipy, asciidata, and pyfits.
+Lastly, if you execute the above command and get an error message saying 'ImportError: no module named alipy', you will need to install alipy. repeat the steps above to determine if you need to install asciidata and pyfits as well.

+To determine if you need to install PyRAF, try importing it.
+At the command line type `import pyraf` or `from pyraf import iraf`.
+If you get an error message, you will need to install PyRAF.
+If you are able to import it then you are good to go.

-## installing alipy and asciidata
+## Installing alipy and asciidata

 The source code for alipy, and asciidata are in this repository, so I saved you the trouble of googling them and downloading them to your disk.
-To set up your python with them, follow these instructions.
+To install them, follow these instructions.

 ```shell
 cd alipy/